mattjm/nhsound/README.md

 3. Start the music.
 Now you will use the LEVEL knobs on the __MIC 1__ and __MIC 2__ channels, and channel __9/10__ so the microphone and music volumes are reasonable relative to one another.
 4. Follow steps 12 through 13 in the _Karaoke with microphones_ procedure

+## Switching the Audio Output on the PC

+TODO

 ## Adjusting the Speakers

 You will never need to make adjustments to the speakers under normal circumstances.
 Everything can be adjusted at the soundboard.